syntax-tree/unist-util-stringify-position/readme.md

 An empty string (`''`) is returned if the given value is neither `node`, `position`, nor `point`.

+## Types

+This package is fully typed with [TypeScript][].
+There are no additional types exported.

+## Compatibility

+Projects maintained by the unified collective are compatible with all maintained versions of Node.js.
+As of now, that is Node.js 12.20+, 14.14+, and 16.0+.
+Our projects sometimes work with older versions, but this is not guaranteed.

+## Security

+This project is safe.

 ## Related

 *   [`unist-util-generated`](https://github.com/syntax-tree/unist-util-generated)
-    — Check if a node is generated
+    — check if a node is generated
 *   [`unist-util-position`](https://github.com/syntax-tree/unist-util-position)
-    — Get positional info of nodes
+    — get positional info of nodes
 *   [`unist-util-remove-position`](https://github.com/syntax-tree/unist-util-remove-position)
-    — Remove positional info from trees
+    — remove positional info from trees
 *   [`unist-util-source`](https://github.com/syntax-tree/unist-util-source)
-    — Get the source of a value (node or position) in a file
+    — get the source of a value (node or position) in a file

 ## Contribute